We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Best for hardwood floors: BISSELL, 3061 Featherweight Cordless Stick Vacuum

-- Best lightweight upright vacuum cleaner: Eureka Airspeed Ultra-Lightweight Compact Bagless Upright Vacuum Cleaner
+- Best lightweight: Eureka Airspeed Ultra-Lightweight Compact Bagless Upright Vacuum Cleaner

 - Best budget: Dirt Devil Versa Clean Bagless Stick Vacuum Cleaner and Hand Vac